yarisvt/tyk-docs/tyk-docs/content/transform-traffic/url-rewriting.md

 Use the *save* or *create* buttons to save the changes and make the URL rewrite active.

+## Encoded Characters

+Tyk's URL re-writing capability supports the use of encoded characters in both the rewriting rules and the provided URL.

+If the URL contains encoded characters, Tyk will first attempt to match the encoded form as provided (e.g. `%2D`), if there is no match then the decoded form (e.g. `-`) will be checked.

+{{< note success >}}
+**Note**

+Tyk does not check all combinations of encoded and decoded characters in the same string (so `my-test%2Durl` will only be checked as `my-test%2Durl` and `my-test-url`, it will not be checked against `my%2Dtest%2Durl` or `my%2Dtest-url`).
+{{< /note >}}

 ## Context Variables

-### Context Variables

-As of v2.2 Tyk allows context variables to be injected into the regex using the `$tyk_context.` namespace instead of the numeric index.
+Tyk supports the injection of context variables into the regex using the `$tyk_context.` namespace instead of the numeric index.
+This was introduced in Tyk Gateway v2.2.

 For more details see [Context Variables]({{< ref "context-variables" >}})

-### Meta Data
+## Meta Data

-As of v2.3 it is possible to inject metadata from a Tyk Session Object linked to a token into your URL Rewrite commands.
+Tyk supports the injection of metadata from a Tyk Session Object linked to a token into your URL Rewrite commands.
 In a similar way to the context variables, the values are in a reserved namespace: `$tyk_meta.FIELDNAME`.
 This can be especially useful if you wish to incorporate custom query string parameters into a URL structure.
+This was introduced in Tyk Gateway v2.3.

 ## Advanced Rewriting

 There are plenty of cases when path based rewriting is not enough.
-To cover this, starting from Tyk Gateway v2.5 and Dashboard v1.5, you can define complex conditional rewrites.
+To cover this, starting from Tyk Gateway v2.5 and Dashboard v1.5, you have been able to define complex conditional rewrites.

 To make it work you should set the **triggers** field, defining rules.
 If there is no trigger match, the rewrite will fallback to the parent `rewrite_to`, but if either of the other two are triggered, the rewrite target is changed.